richardcsuwandi/richardcsuwandi.github.io/_posts/2025-07-23-exploration-in-ai.md

 ---
 layout: distill
-title: The Science of Intelligent Exploration
+title: Exploration as a Path to General Intelligence
 date: 2025-07-23 10:00:00 +0700
-description: Why we need to re-center exploration in AI
+description: Why exploration, not just exploitation, may be the missing ingredient in current AI systems
 tags: [OPEN-ENDEDNESS, EXPLORATION]
 giscus_comments: true
 related_posts: false
-thumbnail: /assets/img/flashlight.png
 future: true
 htmlwidgets: true